The Vermont Statutes Online

 (g) The Chair of the Board or designee may apply for grant funding, if available, to advance or support any responsibility within the Board’s jurisdiction.

-(C) Expenses incurred by the Board for regulatory duties associated with certificates of need shall be assessed pursuant to the provisions of section 9441 of this title and not in accordance with the formula set forth in subdivision (A) of this subdivision (2).
+(C) Expenses assessed pursuant to the provisions of section 9441 of this title shall not be assessed in accordance with the formula set forth in subdivision (A) of this subdivision (1).

-(4) If the amount of the proportional assessment to any entity calculated in accordance with the formula set forth in subdivision (2)(A) of this subsection would be less than $150.00, the Board shall assess the entity a minimum fee of $150.00.
-The Board shall apply the amounts collected based on the difference between each applicable entity’s proportional assessment amount and $150.00 to reduce the total amount assessed to the regulated entities pursuant to subdivisions (2)(A)(ii)-(iv) of this subsection.
+(3) If the amount of the proportional assessment to any entity calculated in accordance with the formula set forth in subdivision (1)(A) of this subsection would be less than $150.00, the Board shall assess the entity a minimum fee of $150.00.
+The Board shall apply the amounts collected based on the difference between each applicable entity’s proportional assessment amount and $150.00 to reduce the total amount assessed to the regulated entities pursuant to subdivisions (1)(A)(ii)–(iv) of this subsection.

-(B) The Board and the Department shall also present the information required by this subsection (h) to the Joint Fiscal Committee annually at its September meeting.
+(B) The Board shall also present the information required by this subsection (h) to the Joint Fiscal Committee annually at its September meeting.

 (i) In addition to any other penalties and in order to enforce the provisions of this chapter and empower the Board to perform its duties, the Chair of the Board may issue subpoenas, examine persons, administer oaths, and require production of papers and records.
 Any subpoena or notice to produce may be served by registered or certified mail or in person by an agent of the Chair.
 Service by registered or certified mail shall be effective three business days after mailing.
 Any subpoena or notice to produce shall provide at least six business days’ time from service within which to comply, except that the Chair may shorten the time for compliance for good cause shown.
 Any subpoena or notice to produce sent by registered or certified mail, postage prepaid, shall constitute service on the person to whom it is addressed.
 Each witness who appears before the Chair under subpoena shall receive a fee and mileage as provided for witnesses in civil cases in Superior Courts; provided, however, any person subject to the Board’s authority shall not be eligible to receive fees or mileage under this section.